What does Patricia mean?

-Patricia▼ has 21 variant forms: Pat▼, Patreece, Patreice, Patrica▼, Patrice▼, Patricka, Patrina, Patrisha, Patrisse, Patrizia, Patryce, Patsy▼, Patte, Pattee, Pattey, Patti▼, Pattie▼, Patty▼, Tricia▼, Trish and Trisha▼.
+Patricia▼ has 21 variants: Pat▼, Patreece, Patreice, Patrica▼, Patrice▼, Patricka, Patrina, Patrisha, Patrisse, Patrizia, Patryce, Patsy▼, Patte, Pattee, Pattey, Patti▼, Pattie▼, Patty▼, Tricia▼, Trish and Trisha▼.

-Patricia is a very popular first name for females (#2 out of 4276, Top 1%) and also a very popular surname or last name for all people (#23512 out of 88799, Top 26%) (2000 U.S. Census).
+Patricia is a very popular first name for women (#2 out of 4276, Top 1%) and also a very popular last name for all people (#23512 out of 88799, Top 26%).
+(2000 U.S. Census)

 Presented below is the birth name popularity of Patricia for girls.
 Patricia reached its peak position of #3 in the U.S. during the years 1950-1959, and is currently at #739.
 (Top 1000 Baby Names Statistics, 2014)

 Shown below is an analysis of the popularity of Patricia and corresponding names.
 Popular alternative forms of Patricia (#739 a year ago) are Latrice, Pat, Patrica, Patrice, Patsy, Patti, Pattie, Patty, Tricia and Trisha.
 Adoption of these girl names was at its peak during 1960-1969 and is now significantly lower, with versions such as Patricia, Pattie, Patty, Tricia and Trisha becoming somewhat dated.
 (Top 1000 Baby Names Statistics, 2014)